-- transcripts showing a cumulative G.P.A. of 2.75 or higher in all undergraduate work attempted and all grades in graduate course work at a "B" or better; - syllabi and/or detailed narrative descriptions of previous graduate reading course work to be evaluated for transfer credit (see below for restrictions); - scores from the Graduate Record Examination (GRE) (General Test), including a score of 4 or higher on the Writing Subtest; - a valid Illinois or comparable out-of-state initial, standard or master teaching license; - evidence of having passed the Test of Academic Proficiency of the Illinois Licensure Testing System or evidence of possessing an Illinois teaching license that required passing this test; and - evidence of two years teaching experience in a recognized public or private school as directed in the application materials prior to candidacy (READ7240).
+- transcripts showing a cumulative G.P.A. of 2.75 or higher in all undergraduate work attempted and all grades in graduate course work at a "B" or better; - syllabi and/or detailed narrative descriptions of previous graduate reading course work to be evaluated for transfer credit (see below for restrictions); - scores from the Graduate Record Examination (GRE) (General Test), including a score of 4 or higher on the Writing Subtest; - a valid Illinois or comparable out-of-state initial, standard or master teaching certificate; - evidence of having passed the Basic Skills or Test of Academic Proficiency of the Illinois Certification Testing System or evidence of possessing an Illinois teaching certificate that required passing this test; and - vevidence of two years teaching experience in a recognized public or private school as directed in the application materials prior to candidacy (READ7240).

-After the student has completed six hours in READ coursework the faculty will review this information and recommend that the student be permitted to continue in the program, continue in the program conditionally, or recommend to the division chair that the student be dismissed from the program.
-To receive a recommendation to continue, the student must meet the knowledge, skills, and disposition standards outlined in the Licensure of Teachers and Other Professionals section of this catalog, as well as earn a grade of "B" or better in each READ class.
+After the student has completed six hours in READ course work the faculty will review this information and recommend that the student be permitted to continue in the program, continue in the program conditionally, or recommend to the division chair that the student be dismissed from the program.
+To receive a recommendation to continue, the student must meet the knowledge, skills, and dispositions standards outlined in the Teacher Education and Certification Section of this catalog, as well as earn a grade of "B" or better in each READ class.

-Note: Those applicants who previously acquired ISBE 24hour Reading Teacher endorsements through GSU course work (taken no more than six years prior to application for admission to the M.A. in Reading program) must submit all of the above materials, including GRE scores, prior to enrolling in the first of their additional ISBE Reading Specialist endorsement/certification and M.A. in Reading courses.
+Note: Those applicants who previously acquired ISBE 24-hour Reading Teacher endorsements through GSU course work (taken no more than six years prior to application for admission to the M.A. in Reading program) must submit all of the above materials, including GRE scores, prior to enrolling in the first of their additional ISBE Reading Specialist endorsement/certification and M.A. in Reading courses.